Historic Property

 Daniel de Lisle Brock

 Nephew of William Brock, Daniel was a key figure in Guernsey history.
-His tenure as owner coincided with his Bailiffship, making Brockhurst a center of Guernsey leadership.
+His tenure as owner coincided with his Bailiffship, making Brockhurst a centre of Guernsey leadership.

-• Initiated monetary reforms, including state-backed currency, funding critical infrastructure projects.
+• Initiated monetary reforms, including a state-backed currency, and funded critical infrastructure including new roads and schools.

-• His face is on the £1 note of Guernsey and his bronze adorns the front of the NatWest Bank building in the high street in St Peter Port to this day.
+• His portrait appeared on the 1991 States of Guernsey £1 note; his bronze bust adorns the NatWest Bank building on the High Street to this day.

 1787 Map of Guernsey showing Brockhurst area